 - Cleaning Fee:$25–$150, for puking in the driver’s car or for making a mess or dirty the vehicle.
 It will depend on how much of a mess you make.

 - Airport Surcharge:It’s usually $4 if you get picked up or dropped off at an airport.

 - Toll charges:If your driver pays tolls on your ride, Uber will charge you the amount to reimburse the driver.

 The Booking Fee

 It used to be called “Safe Ride” fee, every rider get charged this booking fee and it is a flat fee that is added to every ride.
 Uber claim that it’s for operational costs and for insurance to cover passengers and drivers.

 The cost of the booking fees vary by city, it ranges from around $1.00 and up to $1.80 per ride.
 It’s non refundable and everyone pays the fee for every ride.

 The Uber Cancellation Fee

-Uber is an “on demand” service, so passengers who cancel within five minutes won’t get charged.
+Uber is an “on demand” service, so passengers who cancel no later than five minutes won’t get charged.
 But if a rider cancels a ride after five minutes of requesting it, he/she will be charged a cancellation fee of $5 or $10 depends on the uber service requested.
 The charge is $5 for UberX and UberXL and $10 for UberBlack, UberSUV etc…

 I wrote more about the uber cancellation fee on another blog post, and it’s every detail oriented.
 You’ll find out how you can get refunded for your cancellation fee.